yuva19102003/multistage-docker-builds/README.md

-Certainly!
-Let's elaborate further on each section to provide more context and guidance.

 ---
 # Multi-Stage Docker Builds for React.js with Node.js and Nginx

 This repository serves as an example of leveraging multi-stage Docker builds to create a streamlined Docker image for deploying a React.js application.
 By employing multi-stage builds, we can utilize different base images for distinct phases of the build process, resulting in a more efficient and smaller final Docker image.